 The sound of Trio Mediæval is so beautiful and transcendent, they’re often described as angels.
 And indeed, they’re often singing ancient sacred music, written for worship.
-But for the all-female, Grammy-nominated trio from Norway, the beauty in their music is how it transcends spirituality.
+But for the Grammy-nominated trio from Norway, the beauty in their music is how it transcends spirituality.
 It’s deeply personal, but also universal.
-“There’s something mysterious about it and something quite meditative”, say Anna Maria Friman, one of the founding members.
-Although they often sing in Latin, the trio do not publish translations in their programs or album booklets, because they want the audience to enjoy the music without being channelled into prescriptive meanings.
-“You can let your thoughts flow wherever you want, because you’re not directed by any certain words.”
+“There’s something mysterious about it and something quite meditative”, says Anna Maria Friman, one of the founding members.

 How it all began

 Linn Andrea Fuglseth had just completed her music studies and was at home with her first child when she began toying with the idea of an all-female, early music trio.
 “I was really inspired by renaissance and medieval music at the time,” Fuglseth explains.
-During a year spent at Guildhall School of Music, she’d fallen in love with medieval English three-part carols.
-“I came back to Norway with a bunch of music and wanted to start a group of three female singers.”
-She asked a friend and an acquaintance she’d done some singing with to join.
-Neither of the others had sung medieval music before.
-“But we found it was really quite fun!”
+During a year spent at the Guildhall School of Music, she fell in love with medieval English three-part carols so, upon returning to Norway, asked two fellow singers to join a group with her.

-Since then, the Trio has become famous for their ethereal arrangements of medieval music and spine-tingling performances of contemporary works inspired by medieval music.
+Since then, the Trio has become famous for their performances of medieval music and spine-tingling performances of contemporary works, inspired by medieval music.
 Fuglseth began arranging Norwegian folk music and medieval ballads, anxious to see if anyone would like them – and they did.
 Their 2009 album Folk Songs was nominated for a Grammy.
-A long list of collaborations with inventive musicians and orchestrashas expanded their repertoire into Nordic jazz.
+A long list of collaborations with inventive musicians and orchestras expanded their repertoire further.
 Fuglseth describes their taste as melodic and minimalist, but isn’t interested in pursuing authenticity over invention.
-While they each grew up listening to pop music – David Bowie, Whitney Houston, Ricky Astley – they’ve so far resisted any pressure to arrange the Beatles or Abba in plainsong.
-“We’ll leave that to others!”

-Performing for nearly twenty years and producing nine albums hasn’t stopped the group pursuing other creative projects, but the lineup of the band has changed slightly over the years.
-Founding members Linn Andrea Fuglseth and Anna Maria Friman now perform with Jorunn Lovise Husan, who joined the group in 2018.
+Performing for nearly thirty years and producing ten albums hasn’t stopped the group pursuing other creative projects and recordings, but the lineup of the band has changed slightly over the years.
+Trio Mediæval today consists of founder members Linn Andrea Fuglseth and Anna Maria Friman, and Jorunn Lovise Husan who joined the group in 2018.
+From the Autumn of 2025 Ditte Marie Bræin (who will be with the group in Australia) is alternating with Fuglseth.

-While the pairing of contemporary jazz and medieval sacred chant looks odd on paper, in the concert hall, there’s a remarkable symmetry.
+There’s a remarkable symmetry between contemporary music and medieval sacred polyphony and chant.
 Modern composers often break the rules of harmonics set in the Romantic and Classical periods, and play with dissonance and harmony in a way that reflects the pre-Classical era.
-Friman explains a lot of their contemporary pieces were inspired by medieval music, and traditional folk music has its roots in the Middle Ages.
-“It’s all connected!”
+Friman explains a lot of their contemporary pieces were inspired by medieval music, and a large number of the traditional folk songs and hymns they perform have roots in the Middle Ages.

 A heart for performance

-But audiences love to hear them, and the Trio maintains a busy concert schedule performing with some of the world’s best orchestras and chamber groups in prestigious venues including Wigmore Hall, the Kennedy Centre and the Concertgebouw in Amsterdam.
-With their fondness for collaboration, arrangements, improvisation and invention, the ACO are a natural fit.
-In 2026, Richard Tognetti directs a soul-stirring collaboration between the ACO, Trio Mediæval and extraordinary trumpeter Arve Henriksen.
+The Trio maintains a busy concert schedule performing with some of the world’s best orchestras and chamber groups in prestigious venues including Wigmore Hall, Carnegie Hall, the Kennedy Centre, Elbphilharmonie in Hamburg and the Concertgebouw in Amsterdam.
+So, with its fondness for collaboration, arrangements, improvisation and invention, the ACO is a natural fit.
+As part of the ACO’s 2026 Season, Richard Tognetti will direct a soul-stirring collaboration between the ACO, Trio Mediæval and extraordinary trumpeter Arve Henriksen.
 The ensemble will perform an evocative program of music featuring ancient hymns from the frozen North, music by Sigur Rós and Grammy Award winning composer Hildur Guðnadóttir.

 There’s always something new to discover, even singing the most ancient songs.
-Whether you sing opera, or songs, or folk songs, you just have to go into the text wholehearted,” Fuglseth believes.
 And whether they’re arranging fragments of an ancient mass, reimagining Nordic folk songs or revolutionising the concept of a Christmas album, as with 2024’s release of Yule, Trio Mediæval sing everything with their whole heart.
 It’s impossible to remain unmoved.

 Click here to discover and book From Winter's Stillness, touring to Canberra, Melbourne, Adelaide, Perth, Sydney, and Brisbane from 25 July - 9August.